richardvenneman/appsignal-docs/source/ruby/integrations/sidekiq.html.md

 title: "Sidekiq"
 ---

 [Sidekiq](http://sidekiq.org) is a simple and efficient background processor for Ruby.
 It's also the processor we use to process jobs in AppSignal.

 Support for Sidekiq was added in AppSignal Ruby gem version `0.8`.

+Job names are automatically detected based on the Sidekiq worker class name and are suffixed with the `perform` method name, resulting in something like: `MyWorker#perform`.

+If your app is using the Sidekiq [delayed extensions](https://github.com/mperham/sidekiq/wiki/Delayed-extensions), please upgrade to AppSignal Ruby gem version `2.4.1` or higher as support for this extension was improved.

+You can recognize events from Sidekiq with the name `perform_job.sidekiq` in the event timeline on the performance incident detail page.

 ## Using with Rails

 The AppSignal Ruby gem automatically inserts a listener into the Sidekiq server middleware stack if the `Sidekiq` module is present if you use Rails.
 No further action is required.

 ## Using standalone